Used Car: 2011 Jeep Liberty Review

 The base Sport trim comes with features that include automatic headlamps, keyless entry, cruise control and a stereo with an auxiliary input and satellite radio.
 Options and features on higher trims include roof rails, foglights, heated front seats, leather, parking sensors, Bluetooth, navigation and a sunroof.

 Other Cars to Consider

 If you’re considering the Liberty, the highly-ranked 2011 Chevrolet Equinox is also worth a look.
-The Equinox offers higher safety and reliability ratings, along with good performance.
+The Equinox offers higher safety ratings, along with good performance.
 Additionally, the Equinox gets better fuel economy without sacrificing much in terms of driving dynamics, though it’s less powerful than the Liberty.

 When it was new, reviewers loved the 2011 Subaru Forester’s sedan-like driving dynamics.
-With the Forester, you’ll get better safety, reliability, interior quality and performance.
+With the Forester, you’ll get better safety, interior quality and performance.
 In addition, the Forester gets better fuel economy than the Liberty while featuring standard all-wheel drive.
 It has a less powerful engine, but a turbocharged engine is available if you’re seeking more power.